mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 - It is not an `ElementWireNode`

 The voter cut point is set once and only once per node.
 Once it is set, it's not immediately used by the backwards BFS, but rather passed onto the wiring stage for later use.
+To handle some trickier designs, this logic could likely be improved to use more advanced methods to consider where to place the cut point.

 // NOTE: Originally I said here we should have a show result of the OR tree chain, but I think that's broken
 // rn